cognibit/Text-Normalization-Demo/README.md

 # Text Normalization using Memory Augmented Neural Networks

-The text-normalization-demo notebook and the accompanying paper "Text Normalization using Memory Augmented Neural Networks" (paper under review) demonstrates an accuracy of 99.5% on the Text Normalization Challenge by Richard Sproat and Navdeep Jaitly.
+The 'Text Normalization Demo' notebook and the accompanying paper "Text Normalization using Memory Augmented Neural Networks" (paper under review) demonstrates an accuracy of 99.5% on the Text Normalization Challenge by Richard Sproat and Navdeep Jaitly.
 The approach used here has secured the 6th position in the [Kaggle Russian Text Normalization Challenge](https://www.kaggle.com/c/text-normalization-challenge-russian-language) by Google's Text Normalization Research Group.

 ## Architecture
 Two models are used for the purpose of text normalization.
 An XGBoost boost model first classifies a token to to-be-normalized or remain-self.
 The to-be-normalized tokens are then fed character-by-character to our proposed Sequence to Sequence DNC model.